Hey y’all, I hope you had a wonderful Thanksgiving and holiday weekend.

 First, this sign was only 99¢.
 How can you beat that?

 And it was just begging for a makeover too, don’t you think so?

-There are a multitude of signs and things just waiting to be found and made over out there.
+There is a multitude of signs and things just waiting to be found and made over out there.